Restoration & Conservation

 In our watershed, there are have been a variety of land acquisitions and conservation easements, totaling about 3,000 acres, that benefit our community purchased or managed by partners of the Estuary Program with funding or project assistance by the Morro Bay National Estuary Program.
 Partners include the Trust for Public Land, the Land Conservancy of San Luis Obispo, Coastal San Luis Resource Conservation District, the Nature Conservancy, public entities such as California State Parks and the US Forest Service, and others.

-Check out a few more of our recent restoration and conservation projects below, or visit our Accomplishments page to find highlights of past.
+Check out a few more of our recent restoration and conservation projects below.
 Please contact our Restoration Projects Manager, Carolyn Doehring, if you are interested in learning more.

 Morro Bay National Estuary Program brings together citizens, local governments, non-profits, agencies, and landowners to protect and restore the Morro Bay estuary.